nossas/slate-editor/packages/slate-editor-image-plugin/README.md

 <img src="https://avatars2.githubusercontent.com/u/1479357?v=3&s=250" alt="Nossas Cidades logo" title="Nossas Cidades" align="right" height="70"/>

 # [SlateJS](https://github.com/ianstormtaylor/slate) - Image Plugin
-The goal of this plugin is to offers an easy handling of SlateJS image mark node content editable.
+The goal of this plugin is to offers an easy handling of SlateJS image node content editable.
 Providing a simple API and easy usage, basing on concept of plugin-centric by SlateJS framework.

 # Usage